 What is nasal endoscopy?

 Nasal endoscopy is a procedure to look at the nasal and sinus passages.
 It’s done with an endoscope.
-This is a thin, flexible tube with a tiny camera and a light.
-An ear, nose, and throat doctor (otolaryngologist) will often do this procedure in his or her office.
+This is a thin, flexible or rigid tube with a tiny camera and a light.
+An ear, nose, and throat doctor (ENT or otolaryngologist) will often do this procedure in their office.

 The sinuses are a group of spaces formed by the bones of your face.
 They connect with your nasal cavity.
 This is the air-filled space behind your nose.

 During the procedure, the healthcare provider puts the endoscope into your nose.
-He or she guides it through your nasal and sinus passages.
+They guide it through your nasal and sinus passages.
 Images of the area can be seen through the endoscope.
-This can help to diagnose and treat health conditions.
+This can help diagnose and treat health conditions.
 In some cases, small tools may be used to take tiny samples of tissue (biopsy) or do other tasks.

 Why might I need a nasal endoscopy?